debops/debops/docs/ansible/roles/debops.rabbitmq_server/getting-started.rst

 Encrypted client connections
 ----------------------------

-The role will check if the debops.pki_ and debops.dhparam_ Ansible roles configured their environment on a host, and will automatically enable or disable support for encrypted AMQP connections.
+The role will check if the :ref:`debops.pki` and :ref:`debops.dhparam` Ansible roles configured their environment on a host, and will automatically enable or disable support for encrypted AMQP connections.
 Plaintext connections will be available if encryption is disabled.